SHOCK CINEMA

 Dark Intruder:

-A Lovecraftian tale starring Leslie Nielsen.
+A Lovecraftian tale starring Leslie Nielsen and Peter Mark Richman.

 Special Screenplay Review!